molpopgen/fwdpp/doc/md/policies.md

 If you wish to create your own site-dependent fitness policies, the recipe is:

 1. Create your own versions of the policies determining what happens in diploids homozygous vs. heterozygous for a mutation.  __These policies are passed the current fitness from the algorithm and an iterator to a mutation object.__
-2. Write a wrapper function like multiplicative\_diploid that passes these policies to __{KTfwd::site\_dependent\_fitness__,  _which itself is a policy requiring that iterators to two gametes, the homozygote/heterozygote policies, and a starting value for fitness be passed to it._  In the example of the built-in multiplicative fitness policy, that value of $1$ that is passed as the last argument to __KTfwd::site\_dependent\_fitness__ is the initial value of fitness for a diploid.
-In other words, $w = 1$ initially, and $w$ is then modified by __KTfwd::multiplicative\_fitness\_updater\_het__ or __KTfwd::multiplicative\_fitness\_updater\_hom__ as appropriate.
+2. Write a wrapper function like multiplicative\_diploid that passes these policies to __{KTfwd::site\_dependent\_fitness__,  _which itself is a policy requiring that iterators to two gametes, the homozygote/heterozygote policies, and a starting value for fitness be passed to it._  In the example of the built-in multiplicative fitness policy, that value of \f$1\f$ that is passed as the last argument to __KTfwd::site\_dependent\_fitness__ is the initial value of fitness for a diploid.
+In other words, \f$w = 1\f$ initially, and \f$w\f$ is then modified by __KTfwd::multiplicative\_fitness\_updater\_het__ or __KTfwd::multiplicative\_fitness\_updater\_hom__ as appropriate.
 3. This wrapper function is your new fitness policy.

 Note: the implementation  __KTfwd::site\_dependent\_fitness__ is a lot of iterator/pointer arithmetic.

-## Haplotype based fitness policies
+### Haplotype based fitness policies
-Here is one that assume a user-defined mutation type with effect size $e$ associated with it.
+Here is one that assume a user-defined mutation type with effect size \f$e\f$ associated with it.
 The effect of a haplotype is additive, the genetic model is recessive, and the phenotype is the genetic effect + a Gaussian random variable with standard deviation sigma.
 Finally, fitnesses are under Gaussian stabilizing selection with a standard deviation of 1 and mean 0.

 ~~~{.cpp}
 struct hapfitness